 Cyric stopped just inside the stairwell and concealed himself in the shadows.
 The overhead trap door opened onto a circular roof, where several people were talking.
 Though the voices were muffled, he suspected that two of them belonged to Kelemvor and Midnight.
-The thief had watched them follow Myrkul into the voice barely audible. / thought you killed him? his sword said, the words forming within his mind.
-"So did I," Cyric whispered.
-The thief frowned and shook his head.
-He had seen the arrow sink into Adon's ribs with his own eyes, then watched the cleric tumble into a dark cavern.
-It hardly seemed possible that the scarred cleric was alive.
+The thief had watched them follow Myrkul into the tower.

 Cautiously, Cyric went up the stairs and looked out onto the roof.
-Elminster was picking up one of the Tablets if Fate and putting it into the saddlebags Kelemvor and company had been using as a carrying case since 'lantras.
+Elminster was picking up one of the Tablets if Fate and putting it into the saddlebags Kelemvor and company had been using as a carrying case since Tantras.
 The thief could not believe who was standing next to Midnight.
-"Adon!" he hissed, his exclaimed, throwing her arms around the cleric.
-The magic-user was still too fatigued to be standing on her own, however, and her knees buckled.
-Adon dropped his mace, caught the mage, and gently lowered her to a seated position.
-"Are you well?"
+"Adon!" he hissed, his voice barely audible.